 - Spending significantly lesser time in the sun

-Here is Why Your Tan May Lasts for Months and Is It Normal?
+Here is Why Your Tan May Last for Months and Is It Normal?

 Yes, it’s normal for a natural tan to last for months depending on your skin type and tone or maybe the nature of your job.
 Many people have revealed that their tans usually last some months and that’s why concerns like how long does it take for a tan to fade completely are a frequent inquiry.